Johnson Wax Headquarters: Contemporary

 When the Administration Building was under construction, The Christian Science Monitor described it as a "complete about-face from the skyscraper", citing its streamlined, low-to-the-ground design.
 The design also led The Journal Times to characterize the structure as an entirely new type of office building.
 The editor of the Architectural Review, in a conversation with Ben Wiltscheck, regarded the Administration Building as "a progressive landmark in office building architecture".
 One publication described the tapering concrete columns in the building as having a "fairy-like slenderness", while Time magazine said the Johnson Administration Building "is unlike any other in the world" and was among Wright's best work.

 After the Administration Building was finished, a writer for The Hartford Courant wrote that Wright has "made us little men feel big", and The Capital Times said that Wright "has again pioneered with the Johnson building".
 United Press International wrote that the building's design was meant to erase differences between management and subordinates, saying that "the errand boy and the president sit on the same kind of a chair".
 The Spokesman-Review of Spokane, Washington, wrote that architects had called the structure "the greatest contribution to business housing since the design of the skyscraper", and Life magazine compared the Administration Building's futuristic design to the architecture of the 1939 New York World's Fair.
 The editor of the Milwaukee Journal likened the "cool, gliding, musical" interior to "a woman swimming naked in a stream".
 Ward Morehouse, visiting the building in 1946, felt that "it should be put on wheels and shown to the nation".

 When the Research Tower was under construction, the New York Herald Tribune described it as a "glass Hollyhock", a reference to Wright's Hollyhock House in Los Angeles.
 The architect Philip Johnson, who directed MoMA's architecture department, regarded the Research Tower as one of three buildings that "will make 1950 rival any year in American architecture", along with the headquarters of the United Nations and 860–880 Lake Shore Drive.
 When the tower was finished, one commentator wrote that it was "as soul-stirring as the Colosseum, the Alps, or Sorrento", while The Berkshire Eagle of Pittsfield, Massachusetts, likened the core to a flagpole.
-Additionally, Cosmopolitan magazine wrote that Wright had "create[d] a kind of beauty the past had never seen", listing the Johnson Wax Headquarters as one of seven "art wonders of America", while another observer likened the Administration Building to a cathedral.
+Cosmopolitan magazine wrote that Wright had "create[d] a kind of beauty the past had never seen", listing the Johnson Wax Headquarters as one of seven "art wonders of America", while another observer likened the Administration Building to a cathedral.
+Architectural Forum wrote in 1951 that the Research Tower's flower-like superstructure was an "instance of an architect's creation in a field hitherto not invaded by ... the great Art of Architecture".